El Dahir

-El Dahir (Ceel-Daahir) formerly known as El Dofar (Ceel Doofaar), is a town in Bari, Somalia region of Puntland state of Somalia, near the border with Somaliland.
+El Dahir (Ceel-Daahir) formerly known as El Dofar (Ceel Doofaar), is a town in Bari, Somalia region of Puntland state of Somalia.

 It often floods during the rainy season because it is the confluence of the wadi from Buraan and from Durdur.

 History

 A book about British Somaliland published in England in 1951 mentions it under the name "El Dofar".

 In April 2020, a stimulant plant Khat was seized in El Dahir and incinerated in the public square.
 Soldiers who participated in the trafficking were brought to trial, but civilians were only seized and not arrested.

 In August 2021, the Puntland government announced the construction of a 3,600 cubic meter dam located 2 km northeast from El Dahir.